felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/how-to-hold-book.jpg" position="center" caption="" >}}

-Yup, the good old inverse fold, aka  the broken book spine grab.
+Yup, the good old book suplex, aka the inverse fold, aka  the broken spine grab.
 Those  who know, know.

-You might be asking: What difference does that make to hold a bent over backwards?
+You might be asking: What difference does it make to hold a book bent over backwards?
 For one, it showed me an important
-lesson: Books, as objects, are not valuable.
-It is their content that is valuable: their poetry, their imaginary worlds, their prose, their wisdom, etc.
+lesson: Books, like punching bags, should exhibit some formform of damage trough normal use.
+It is their content that is valuable: their poetry, their imaginary worlds, their prose, their wisdom, etc. The extraction process might leave marks,But that does not matter.
 Books are a mere tactile visual support.
 A badly folded book is not impacted at all in its capacity to teach us something.
 Yet, as obvious as this might sound, it is a truth that eluded me for many years.